Pregnancy Calculator — Calculate Your Due Date

 approximately

-⚠️ Disclaimer: This calculator is for informational purposes only and does not replace medical advice.
+⚠️ Note: This calculator is for educational purposes only and does not replace professional medical advice.

 How Does the Calculator Work?